 “The President's Message,” Tyee (1926)

 The Department of Asian Languages and Literature offers instruction in the principal languages and literatures of Asia, including East, Southeast, Central, and South Asia.
 Emphasis is placed on the roles of these languages within the cultures they serve as well as on linguistic, textual, and literary analysis.
-The department offers undergraduate degrees in Chinese, Japanese, Korean, and South Asian languages and literature, and graduate degree programs in Chinese, Japanese, Korean, South Asian, and Buddhist Studies.
+The department offers undergraduate degrees in Chinese, Japanese, Korean, and South Asian languages and literature, and graduate degree programs in Chinese, Japanese, South Asian, and Buddhist Studies.

 History of the Department